 Assessments receivable are unsecured and non-interest bearing and are recorded when invoices are issued and are presented in the statement of net position.
-The Group recorded a reserve against assessments receivables as of June 30, 2015 and 2014, in the amount of \$368,792 for both years.
+The Group recorded a reserve against assessments receivables as of June 30, 2016 and 2015, in the amount of \$369,314 and \$368,792 respectively.
 Payments of assessments receivable are allocated to specific invoices identified on the member's invoice or if unspecified, they are applied "on account" to the member until identification is received from the member.
 Assessments receivable are written off when they are determined to be uncollectible.